NHSDigital/address-quality-service-api/README.md

 Telling Apigee how to connect to your backend requires a *Target Server*, which you should call named `address-quality-service-api-target`.
 Our *Target Servers* defined in the [api-management-infrastructure](https://github.com/NHSDigital/api-management-infrastructure) repository.

-:bulb: For Sandbox-running environments (`test`) these need to be present for successful deployment but can be set to empty/dummy values.

 ### Detailed folder walk through
 To get started developing your API use this template repo alongside guidance provided by the [API Producer Zone confluence](https://nhsd-confluence.digital.nhs.uk/display/APM/Deliver+your+API)